India-China relations is an important topic from the GS Paper II, International Relations perspective of the UPSC Exam.

 - In the initial weeks of June 2020, there was a substantial buildup of troops on both sides of the LAC, with both the Indian and Chinese army matching strength for strength

-- A major incident had occurred in the stand-off between India and China in Ladakh on the night of 15th June, 2020.
+- A major incident had occurred in the stand-off between India and China in Ladakh on the night of 15th June 2020.
 One Commanding Officer and two jawans of the Indian Army lost their lives during a violent face-off with Chinese troops in the Galwan area of Eastern Ladakh.
 These are the first combat deaths on the disputed boundary since 1975.
+In total, 2o Indian soldiers were martyred in the clashes.
+Indian Army had given a befitting reply to the Chinese Army and as per different Indian media reports, the Chinese Army lost a substantial number of soldiers in the ensuing conflict.

 India-China Relations:- Download PDF Here